 Within a few days your eyeglasses should have arrived at your doorstep being everything you hoped they’d be — and more.

 But if you’ve tried them on and something doesn’t seem right, just contact us.
 Our Vision Care team is more than happy to answer your questions or concerns.
 Actually, give us a call at any point throughout your purchasing journey if you’d like extra one-on-one support.

-And if you don’t absolutely love your glasses — including the fit, style, lens type, and prescription — we offer free returns for 14 days after your delivery date.
-Our goal is to make sure that you have the perfect pair, so if you need to talk to us about an exchange or return, we’re always here to help.
+If you don’t absolutely love your glasses, including the fit, the style, the lens type, and how your prescription works in the frame, we offer free returns for 14 days after your delivery date.
+Our only ambition is to make sure that you have the perfect pair, so if you need to talk to us about an exchange or return, we’re here to help with whatever you need.